H&M Group’s commitment to respecting human rights is reflected in our policies and roadmaps, and is supported by our culture and governance structure.

 Our approach to respecting human rights

-We conduct due diligence to identify risks to people, and work to prevent and mitigate any harm, as well as to ensure there are channels for people to raise concerns and access remedy.
-By being transparent with our ambitions and learnings through public reporting and communication we hope to inspire action and drive collaboration.
+We conduct due diligence to identify risks to people and work to prevent and mitigate harm, while also ensuring there are channels for people to raise concerns and access remedy.
+By being transparent about our ambitions and learnings through public reporting and communication, we hope to inspire action and drive collaboration.

 Our Commitment